C.Crane CC Radio-2E Enhanced

 CC Radio 2E Enhanced

-For the past month I’ve been using C.Crane’s latest update to their flagship AM/FM portable radio – the CC Radio 2.
+One of my very favorite contemporary radios is C.Crane’s flagship AM/FM portable radio – the CC Radio 2.
 This revised version is called the CC Radio 2E Enhanced and I’ll tell you right now, it is an immense step forward – most noticeably in its AM sound quality, but in several other respects as well.
 C.Crane has redesigned the radio’s circuits around an entirely new chip, so although the new version looks outwardly identical to the older CC-2 the radio has been thoroughly revamped.

 For all the basic operational info and features on this model see my original CC Radio-2 review here:

 As I said the new model looks identical and has the same basic functions and features…only the performance has been enhanced.
 The biggest area of improvement is sound quality.
 All the previous versions of the CC Radio (the original CC Radio, the CC Radio Plus, and the CC Radio-2) had AM sound that was bandwidth limited…they sounded muffled.
 The original design goal was to make AM noise less objectionable, but the problem was that this limited audio bandwidth restricted the AM sound quality on ALL signals…even clear ones.
 Because of this, C. Crane’s own CC Radio-SW and CC Radio-EP both sounded far better on AM than the flagship CC Radio.